-Eero Aarnio’s iconic Bubble Chair is a clear, ball-shaped seat that hangs from the ceiling
+Eero Aarnio’s iconic Bubble Chair, first designed in 1963, is a clear, ball-shaped seat that hangs from the ceiling

 The Bubble Chair is a true icon of the 1960s.
 Designed by celebrated Finnish designer Eero Aarnio, the chair was decidedly futuristic at the time it was launched.
 A spin-off of his earlier Ball Chair, the Bubble retained the same circular shape, but instead of standing on a leg it hangs from the ceiling.